 Why Do Snakes Need Humidity?

-That’s because many snakes come from a damper, warmer environment than humans.
-The moisture in the air helps their skin and respiratory tract to stay moist.
+Snakes usually live in a more humid, warmer environment.
+The natural moisture in the air helps their skin and respiratory tract to stay moist.

 Snakes are far more accepting of too much humidity than too little.
-But if the environment is too moist, this can result in a type of infection known as scale rot, or blister disease.
+But, if a snake’s tank is too moist, this can cause scale rot (blister disease.)

 |Snake Type||Approximate Humidity|